 Lawful Basis for Processing

-The lawful basis for the data processing involved in the above activities is indicated adjacent to each data processing purpose and is as follows:
+The lawful basis for processing the data involved in the above activities are:

 Sharing/Disclosing Personal Data

-We will share personal data that we hold with the following categories of our data processors.
+We will share personal data that we hold with the following categories: